lorinc/cascade_dspy_boilerplate/README_SETUP_FILES.md

 4. **Cascade is configured:**
    - Check memories in Cascade settings
-   - Verify rules are active
+   - Verify `.cascade/` directory exists with rules and workflows
-   - Test workflows
+   - Cascade automatically loads rules and workflows from `.cascade/`

 ## 🎓 Usage After Setup